chhiara/git-annex-tutorial/README.md

 ```

 ### copy files outside repo

-Sometimes for running some test analysis on some data, may be useful to work with copies of the files.
-However, if you simply copy symbolic links to outside the repository you can end up with broken links.
+Sometimes for running some test analysis on some data, it may be useful to work with copies of the files outside the repository.
+However, if we copy symbolic links outside the repository, we can end up with broken links.
 To solve this issue it is sufficient to add the <code>-L</code> option to the <code> cp</code> command:

 ```shell
 $ cp -L brain_mask_reg_FMRIB58_FA_1mm.nii.gz /home/chiara/
 ```